rcl-ssl/docs/authorization/sign-in-accounts.md

 # Associating a Work or School Account to a Subscription

-If you subscribed to RCL with an MSA account, you must associate the subscription with an AAD Work or School account to manage Azure resources.
+If you subscribed to [RCL Portal](../portal/portal.md) with an MSA account, you must associate the subscription with an AAD Work or School account to manage Azure resources.

 This will allow you to login to your subscription with the AAD Work or School account.